 Pauline is the author of three novels: Waters of Time, Century Hutchinson 1988; Ulverscroft 1991, and The Keepers, Virago (Little, Brown), 1996 and 1997.
 The Keepers is now available as an eBook on Kindle, and most recently Border 7, Stairwell Books.
 Pauline is also the P in PJ Quinn, the pen name adopted by Pauline and her daughter, Jo Summers, to author the DI Ambrose series of police procedurals set in the late 50s and early 60s.

-Ten collections of her poetry have been published, and her poems, short stories and articles have appeared in many anthologies and journals and been broadcast on radio.
-Pauline is now recording Border 7 as an Audio Book and Border 7 will also appear as a Podcast.
-Watch out also for a new poetry collection of poetry, Time Traveller, published by Graft Poetry.
+Eleven collections of her poetry have been published, and her poems, short stories and articles have appeared in many anthologies and journals and been broadcast on radio.
+Pauline is now recording Border 7 as an Audio Book.
+Pauline’s most recent collection of poetry, Time Traveller, was recently published by Graft Poetry.

 Pauline loves singing, travel, art and doing illustrations.